 MaxLinear (MXL) Outpaces Stock Market Gains: What You Should Know

-Coming into today, shares of the chipmaker had gained 6.54% in the past month.
-In that same time, the Computer and Technology sector lost 1.01%, while the S&P 500 gained 0.39%.
+Prior to today's trading, shares of the chipmaker had gained 7.52% over the past month.
+This has outpaced the Computer and Technology sector's gain of 0.29% and the S&P 500's gain of 0.87% in that time.

-MaxLinear will be looking to display strength as it nears its next earnings release.
-The company is expected to report EPS of $0.84, up 115.38% from the prior-year quarter.
-Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $245.08 million, up 25.86% from the year-ago period.
+Investors will be hoping for strength from MaxLinear as it approaches its next earnings release.
+In that report, analysts expect MaxLinear to post earnings of $0.84 per share.
+This would mark year-over-year growth of 115.38%.
+Meanwhile, our latest consensus estimate is calling for revenue of $245.08 million, up 25.86% from the prior-year quarter.

-For the full year, our Zacks Consensus Estimates are projecting earnings of $2.68 per share and revenue of $889.6 million, which would represent changes of +204.55% and +85.88%, respectively, from the prior year.
+Looking at the full year, our Zacks Consensus Estimates suggest analysts are expecting earnings of $2.68 per share and revenue of $889.6 million.
+These totals would mark changes of +204.55% and +85.88%, respectively, from last year.

-Investors might also notice recent changes to analyst estimates for MaxLinear.
-These revisions typically reflect the latest short-term business trends, which can change frequently.
-As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.
+Investors should also note any recent changes to analyst estimates for MaxLinear.
+Recent revisions tend to reflect the latest near-term business trends.
+As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.

-The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
-It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
+The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
 Within the past 30 days, our consensus EPS projection remained stagnant.
-MaxLinear is currently a Zacks Rank #1 (Strong Buy).
+MaxLinear currently has a Zacks Rank of #1 (Strong Buy).

-In terms of valuation, MaxLinear is currently trading at a Forward P/E ratio of 27.42.
-For comparison, its industry has an average Forward P/E of 25.43, which means MaxLinear is trading at a premium to the group.
+Digging into valuation, MaxLinear currently has a Forward P/E ratio of 27.67.
+Its industry sports an average Forward P/E of 25.78, so we one might conclude that MaxLinear is trading at a premium comparatively.

-Investors should also note that MXL has a PEG ratio of 1.37 right now.
-The PEG ratio is similar to the widely-used P/E ratio, but this metric also takes the company's expected earnings growth rate into account.
-Semiconductor - Analog and Mixed stocks are, on average, holding a PEG ratio of 1.62 based on yesterday's closing prices.
+Meanwhile, MXL's PEG ratio is currently 1.38.
+This metric is used similarly to the famous P/E ratio, but the PEG ratio also takes into account the stock's expected earnings growth rate.
+MXL's industry had an average PEG ratio of 1.63 as of yesterday's close.

 The Semiconductor - Analog and Mixed industry is part of the Computer and Technology sector.
-This group has a Zacks Industry Rank of 6, putting it in the top 3% of all 250+ industries.
+This industry currently has a Zacks Industry Rank of 17, which puts it in the top 7% of all 250+ industries.

 Click to get this free report